ashkiani/EmployeeTracker/README.md

 * Users can add departments, roles, employees.
 * Users can view departments, roles, employees.
 * Users can update employee roles.
 * Users can update employee managers.
+* Users can update roles data (title, salary and department).
 * Users can delete departments, roles, and employees.
 * Users can view employees by manager.
 * Users can view the total utilized budget of a department -- ie the combined salaries of all employees in that department